Skip to main content

 Executive vs Jet Sprinter: Same Price, Different Interior

 Here's a pricing quirk that surprises people: the two most-booked configurations cost exactly the same.
-Both the Executive Sprinter and the Jet Sprinter run $200/hour with a 4-hour minimum, and both are from $395 flat to JFK.
+Both the Executive Sprinter and the Jet Sprinter run custom pricing with a 4-hour minimum, and both are available by custom quote to JFK.
 You're choosing a floor plan, not a price tier.

 Executive Sprinter — up to 14